 In their report Evidence-based management: the basic principles, Barends, Rousseau and Briner of the Center for Evidence-Based Management (CEBMa) outline the challenge of biased and unreliable management decisions.
 They show that it’s common in decision-making for popular ideas of management, and personal experience which is highly susceptible to errors and bias, to be prioritised ahead of sound, critically-appraised evidence.
-The report’s authors argue that individuals at all levels of employment have a moral obligation to use the best available evidence when making important decisions.
+They argue that individuals at all levels of employment have a moral obligation to use the best available evidence when making important decisions.

 Received wisdom and the notion of ‘best practice’ also creates bias.
-One organisation may look to another as an example of sound practice and decision-making, often without critically evaluating the effectiveness of their actions.
+One organisation may look to another as an example of sound practice and decision-making, without critically evaluating the effectiveness of their actions.
 And while scientific literature on key issues in the field is vital, there’s a gap between this and the perceptions of practitioners, who are often unaware of the depth of research available.

 The four sources of evidence

-In Evidence-based management: the basic principles, Barends, Rousseau and Briner define evidence as information, facts or data supporting (or contradicting) a claim, hypothesis or assumption.
+Barends, Rousseau and Briner define evidence as information, facts or data supporting (or contradicting) a claim, hypothesis or assumption.